FullStack-DevTool/FSDT/README.md

   useConsole?: boolean // If true, it displays logs in the default console in addition to FSDT console

-  disable?: boolean // Disable the connection with the FSDT console (recommanded in production) }
+  disable?: boolean // Disable the connection with the FSDT console (recommended in production) }
 ```